franc6/snips-hassio-addon/EXTRA-LICENSES/README.md

 - mimic-COPYING License information for mimic.
 - wait-for-it-LICENSE License agreement for wait-for-it.sh, by Giles Hall.

-Licensing information for other third-party software should be contained in the docker image.
-If you find something missing, please let me know, so I can add it here.
+All other third-party software is installed through the Debian package management tools.
+As such, licensing information for that software should be contained in the docker image.

+Please note that when you install a snips assistant, additional third-party software may be installed.
+This third-party software should install any additional, relevant license agreements.
+These license agreements will probably appear under /var/lib/snips/skills in the docker image.